barryclark/jekyll-now/_posts/2020-02-08-bayesian-game-analysis-part1.md

 Here have effectively only maximized the likelihood term.
 This is why our $$p=N_W/N$$ is called the maximum likelihood estimator for the Binomial Distribution.

-# To be Continued
+# To Be Continued
-In the next post (which I will link here) we will look at the question: If I have calculated the posterior probability for two different strategies, how sure can I be that one is really better than the other?
+In [part 2 of this series](/blog/2020/bayesian-game-analysis-part2/) I will turn to the actual game I am playing with my kid.
+I will present the results based on the calculations in today's post (and also [this one over here](/blog/2020/probability-x-greater-y/)).